procount/pinn/README_PINN.md

 - **networktimeout=\<time in secs\>**: PINN will wait for a default timeout of 8 seconds to detect whether a network is connected or not.
 (This is extended by an additional 4 seconds if wifi is configured).
 This setting allows the network timeout to be specified in seconds, especially for networks that take longer to establish.
 Setting a value of 0 will disable the "Please wait while PINN initialises" progress box and will wait indefinitely for the network before installing any required OSes.

 - **disablesafemode**: If you have external hardware or an addon board connected to the GPIO header, you may find that pin 5 is being pulled low and accidentally triggering "Safe Mode" by entering the rescueshell.
-To prevent this, you can append `disablesafemode` to the `recovery.cmdline` file.
+To prevent this, you can append `disablesafemode` to the `cmdline.txt` file.

 - **silentinstall**: Allows a single or multiple OSes to be installed automatically, useful during headless installs.
 See [How to Automatically Install OSes](#how-to-automatically-install-oses)